Why Use Kanban Boards?

 As a kanban board user, you may find your own method that works the best for you and your particular project.
 Regardless, the beautiful thing about using a kanban board is that you can adopt the Kanban work method fully, or you can simply leverage the visual nature of kanban boards to help you keep track of your daily work.
 The choice is yours.

 Kanban boards are so flexible that some people may need extra help getting started.
-Learn more about how to build your own personal kanban.
+Learn more about how to build your own kanban boards.